PSCF v1.3

 }

-This particular example gives parameters for a calculation of a binary mixture of a symmetric AB diblock copolymer with a homopolymer of type A in a one-dimensional planar geometry.
+This particular example gives parameters for a three-dimensional calculation for a binary mixture of an AB diblock copolymer with a homopolymer of type B in a periodic cubic unit cell, using the space group appropriate for a double gyroid phase.

 System{